 So, you’re looking for the best car booster seat on the market.
 And have to pick between the Graco Tranzitions vs Nautilus.
 I’d say in terms of function, performance and safety, they’re both worth your money.
 The question is how much money are you willing to spend?

 Kids grow up so fast.
-Before you know it, your precious bubba is much bigger, not to mention taller and no longer fits in the small car seat!
+Before you know it, your precious bubba is much bigger, and no longer fits in the small car seat!
 Your only option is to buy a larger forward-facing booster.
 And the Graco Tranzitions and Nautilus are excellent options.
 But which is better?
-Let’s discuss.
+As a quick conclusion, I’d go for the Nautilus because of its more safety and comfort features as I discussed it in the article and in the conclusion.

 Buyer’s Guide to Choosing Between the Graco Tranzitions vs Nautilus